dni/blog/_posts/2023-11-25-dmenu-script-for-decoding-lightning-invoices.md

 ### Function
 The script checks if there is a string starting with `ln` or `LN` in your clipboard else it will send a notification `not a lightning invoice`.
 Then it will run the decoder and preview the beautified json inside a dmenu window.
-This allow you to search for a key and easily copy that line.
+This allows you to search for a key and easily copy it.
 If you hit enter on the `{` key it will copy the whole json.
 If you hit ESC, it will not copy anything.

 ### Dependencies